Shenang-Tamang/Shenang-Tamang/README.md

 Here are some ideas to get you started
 -->
-Hello, My name is Shenang Tamang.I am intrested in Networking and and playing with Linux machines.
+Hello, My name is Shenang Tamang.
+I am intrested in Networking and and playing with Linux machines.

 - 🔭 I’m currently working as a Network and System Administrator
 - 🌱 I’m currently learning DevOps